dant14/Delta-sessions/Week2/Task1/README.md

  ![Upload](../images/doneUploading.png)

  The green LED shouhld light up.
+If that happens then:

  ## Well done!!
  You have successfully programmed your first microcontroller!
 Take a moment to appreciate how awesome you are.

+ Before you go to Task 2 have a little look at the code inside the Arduino sketch that you just uploaded.
+Can you figure out what it does?

  [To Task #2](https://github.com/dant14/Delta-sessions/tree/main/Week2/Task2)